-Epsom salt is a pure mineral compound (magnesium sulfate) in crystal form that gently exfoliates skin and smoothes rough patches.
-Regularly used by a growing number of models and actresses, it’s a popular natural choice for beauty enhancement.
+Epsom salt is a pure mineral compound of magnesium sulfate in crystal form that gently exfoliates skin, softens rough patches and volumizes hair.
+Due to its affordability and easy drugstore accessibility, this cult classic is a popular natural choice for DIY beauty.

-- Brighten your skin before going in the sun, soften it afterward and get your feet ready for sandals season.
+- Brighten your skin before going out in the sun, soften it afterward and get your feet ready for sandal season

 Note: For human use, the Epsom Salt Council recommends only Epsom salt with the USP designation.

 DIY bath soaks with Epsom salt

 Natural beauty expert Janice Cox calls Epsom salt “the gateway to natural beauty” because she says it can be used to help relieve stress, soothe sore muscles, improve sleep, fight colds, exfoliate skin and prepare for pedicures.